 Step 1.
 Earn a Speech Therapy Degree: Complete a Master’s Degree Program in Speech-Language Pathology

-Accredited online programs are an ideal option for professionals with demanding schedules and for anybody that doesn’t live within immediate proximity to a university offering a CAA-accredited program on campus.
-There are currently 4 CAA-accredited programs housed at universities in Washington State, though students here have many more options thanks to the online programs that are available.
+There are currently four CAA-accredited SLP master’s degrees in Washington State, though students have many more options thanks to the many CAA-accredited online programs.
+Online programs are an ideal option for professionals with demanding schedules and for anybody that doesn’t live within immediate proximity to a university offering a CAA-accredited program on campus.

 Undergraduate Requirements